 Figure 4.
 Sample pages from surveys included in the Survey Library.

 All TIM Tools administrators have access to the TIM Tools Resource Center, which includes easy-to-follow instructions for creating surveys with the Survey Tool.
-Please contact FCIT at TIM@fcit.us to discuss how the Survey Tool can assist your school or district as a part of the TIM Tools suite.
+Please contact FCIT at TIM@fcit.us or call 813-974-1640.
+We are happy to answer any questions you have or to schedule a time to discuss how the Survey Tool can assist your school or district as a part of the TIM Tools suite.